This post may contain affiliate links. Please see our disclosure policy.

 FAQs

-Oven method: Bake unpeeled bananas at 300°F for 15–20 minutes until the skins turn black.
-Let cool before using.
+Bake unpeeled bananas at 300°F for 15–20 minutes until the skins turn black.
+Let them cool, then mash and use.
+In a hurry on the counter?
+Pop them in a brown paper bag with an apple overnight.

 Yes.
-Thaw completely, drain off excess liquid, then mash.
-Frozen bananas work great and are perfect for baking.
+Thaw completely, drain off the excess liquid, then mash.
+Frozen bananas are actually extra sweet and great for baking.

 More Muffin Recipes